-This sometimes means that even the most capable can be overwhelmed by wearing too many hats some of which may not fit too well.
+This sometimes means that even the most capable can be overwhelmed.
+Some hats may not fit too well.

-Many SME owner managers start their business out of a love for what they do, to get away from the corporate world or because an opportunity arose.
-Very often they are technically very good but they often don’t have a background in business processes or knowledge of how to get the best out of their businesses.
-As a result they are often outside their comfort zones in some of the functional areas that are vital to the success of their businesses.
+Many SME owner managers start their business out of a love for what they do.
+Sometimes to get away from the corporate world.
+Or just because an opportunity arose.
+Very often they are technically very good.
+But they often don’t have a background in business processes or knowledge of how to get the best out of their businesses.
+As a result they are often outside their comfort zone and this can have a very detrimental effect on the business.

-Most small business owners don’t have the luxury of passing duties off to department managers so the success of their business depends on their ability to wear the multiple hats needed to keep the wheels turning.
+Most small business owners don’t have the luxury of passing duties off to department managers.
+So the success of their business depends on their ability to wear the multiple hats and keep the wheels turning.
 This situation is often made worse because many owners spend far too much time working in their business and not enough time working on their business.

 Start by identifying the functional areas of your business and highlight those that you are actively involved in and those that you are capable at and enjoy doing.
-Once you have done this think carefully about how you can get the right people into the right positions to cover the areas that are not your strong suit so that everyone is playing to their strengths.
+Once you have done this, think carefully about how you can get the right people into the right positions to cover the areas that are not your strong suit.
+This means that everyone is playing to their strengths.